Progressive Youth (Croatia): Student movement

 Stjepan Radić was the initial leader of the Progressive Youth.

 In Prague, the Progressive Youth became influenced by the ideas of Tomáš Masaryk, especially the concept of realistic "small deeds" in work with the lower social classes and the concept of self-determination.
 Under these influences, they developed the concept of the national oneness (narodno jedinstvo) of the Croats and Serbs that would be central to unitarist Yugoslavism and support the creation of a single independent state in the territory inhabited by the Croats and Serbs.
 The students based in Prague, inspired and led by Radić, (Note: Radić was expelled from Zagreb and Prague universities for political protests.
 He moved from Prague to Paris and enrolled in Sciences Po in 1897.) started publication of Hrvatska misao (lit.
 'Croatian Thought') journal to promote its political views in January–July 1897.
-The journal's editorial board and major contributors consisted of František Hlaváček, Radić, Živko Bertić, Milan Heimrl, Svetimir Korporić, Franjo Poljak, and Milan Mihajlo Šarić.
+The journal's editorial board and major contributors consisted of František Hlaváček, Radić, Živko Bertić, Milan Heimerl, Svetimir Korporić, Franjo Poljak, and Milan Mihajlo Šarić.
 In the first issue, Radić published an article explaining the group's positions—advocating unity of Croats and Serbs on the basis of Yugoslavism.
 According to historian Nikola Tomašegović, the start of the publication of Hrvatska misao represents the establishment of the Progressive Youth.
 The Prague-based group later also published the Novo doba (lit.
 'New Age') and Glas (lit.
 'Voice') journals.
 The final issue of the Glas was published in Vienna in 1900.